Azure/azure-service-operator/docs/hugo/content/reference/_index.md

 ## DataProtection

+To install the CRDs for these resources, your ASO configuration must include `dataprotection.azure.com/*` as a one of the configured CRD patterns.
+See [CRD Management in ASO](https://azure.github.io/azure-service-operator/guide/crd-management/) for details on doing this for both [Helm](https://azure.github.io/azure-service-operator/guide/crd-management/#helm) and [YAML](https://azure.github.io/azure-service-operator/guide/crd-management/#yaml) based installations.

 ### Next Release

 Development of these new resources is complete and they will be available in the next release of ASO.

 | Resource                                                                                                                                                                           | ARM Version | CRD Version   | Supported From | Sample                                                                                                                                        |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|---------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------|